 No matter if you live in a rural or urban area, it is still important to learn about the signs of a cockroach infestation.
 Here are a few of the most common:

-• Droppings.
-One of the clearest signs of a cockroach infestation is their feces.
+- Droppings.
+One of the clearest signs of a cockroach infestation in their feces.
 It will look like very small pieces of clumped black dust.

 Finally, the clearest indication of a roach infestation is the presence of the insects, themselves.
 Cockroaches are active at night, so keep a watchful eye on the floor in your kitchen, bathroom or the warmer areas of your home.